 However, we still have much to do to be a more sustainable company and we are conscious that there is no end point to our work in this area.
 As a business in growth, our increasing level of sales and associated activity inevitably have an impact on the environment.
-Whilst our absolute Scope 1 emissions decreased marginally, our total absolute carbon emissions (across all Scopes) increased against our FY19 baseline (see page 27).
+Whilst our Scope 1 emissions decreased as a proportion of sales this year, our absolute carbon emissions (across all Scopes) increased against our FY19 baseline.
 We know that we must keep working on the best way to achieve our net zero commitment, and to refine our strategies to reduce impacts on our planet, including in areas such as water and nature.